Couples boudoir photography is a great way to connect with that special someone in your life.

 Props are also helpful to make an interesting composition.
 Make sure they aren’t too distracting and position them to achieve a balanced image.

-Talk to your clients to see if there’s anything special they want to include in their couples boudoir photos.
+Talk to your clients to see if there’s anything special they want to include in their couples boudoir session.

 5. Capture the emotion